I-yan-u/alx-system_engineering-devops/0x00-shell_basics/README.md

-How to list files in long format
+How to show hidden files